 There are lots of components and moving parts involved, and we’ll get into some of that in this post.

 What Is Content Marketing?

-To define content marketing, we first need to define content.
+That’s a broad definition, so to really understand content marketing, we first need to define content.

 Essentially, the term “content” refers to every piece of media your business produces and shares, both online and off.